ArtifexSoftware/MuPDF.NET/docs/api/document.rst

   .. attribute:: IsClosed

-    *False* if document is still open.
+    *false* if document is still open.
 If closed, most other attributes and methods will have been deleted / disabled.
 In addition, :ref:`Page` objects referring to this document (i.e. created with :meth:`Document.LoadPage`) and their dependent objects will no longer be usable.
 For reference purposes, :attr:`Document.Name` still exists and will contain the filename of the original document (if applicable).

     :type: bool

   .. attribute:: IsDirty

-    *True* if this is a PDF document and contains unsaved changes, else *False*.
+    *true* if this is a PDF document and contains unsaved changes, else *false*.

     :type: bool